This feature is only available on the Royal Jelly plan

 When you create additional mailboxes, you can restrict who sees what:

-- New conversations arrive in the default mailbox unless a rule moves them elsewhere
+- New conversations arrive in the default mailbox unless a rule routes them elsewhere

 Your Inbox always shows conversations from all the mailboxes you have access to, so you don’t miss anything.
-But teammates who aren’t members of a particular mailbox won’t see its conversations at all โ they’re completely hidden from their view.
+Teammates who aren’t members of any of a conversation’s mailboxes won’t see it at all โ it’s completely hidden from their view.

 The default mailbox is special.
 It’s created automatically with your team and can’t be deleted.
-New team members are automatically added to it when they join.
+New team members are automatically added to it when they join, unless you provide a specific set of mailboxes as part of their invitation.

 Creating Mailboxes